Chicago Cubs Odds

 How to bet on games at Wrigley Field

 Visitors to Wrigley Field who are eligible to place legal wagers under Illinois law can place sports bets at any IL sportsbook operator in the state.
 However, DraftKings Sportsbook has a deal in place with the Cubs to operate a retail sportsbook near Wrigley Field.
-When the Wrigley Field sportsbook opens, DraftKings will enjoy an “exclusivity zone” around the stadium representing a five-block radius.
-That will apply to online wagering as well as retail.
+At the Wrigley Field Sportsbook, DraftKings enjoy an “exclusivity zone” around the stadium representing a five-block radius that applies to online wagering as well as retail.

 Cubs TV and radio broadcasters